yanglilizhang/flutter_urovo_pos_printer_plugin/README.md

 # flutter_urovo_pos_printer_plugin

 Basic Flutter/Dart classes for urovo printing.
-Ticket class generates urovo print commands that can be sent to a urovo pos thermal printer.
+FlutterUrovoPosPrinterPlugin generates urovo print commands that can be sent to a urovo pos thermal printer.

 ## Getting Started